SecurityGuyJW/25-Jan-2018/README.md

 # Project Title

-Utilizing client server functionality we can send a file from one file to another.
+Utilizing client server functionality we can send a file from one endpoint  to another.

 ## How it works